- Written by Dr.Mehmet Demircioglu

 I also look for scarring from previous acne.
 If the scalp or forehead has thick scars, pitted scars, or repeated inflamed areas, the plan may need adjustment.
 Scarred or inflamed skin can accept grafts differently than normal skin.
 This does not always prevent surgery, but it changes the discussion.

 Hair loss diagnosis must also be clear.
 Is the patient losing hair from male pattern hair loss, shedding, medication stress, inflammation, or another cause?
 If the diagnosis is confused, surgery may treat the wrong problem.
-This is where surgeon judgment protects the patient from spending donor grafts on an unstable situation.
+Here, surgeon judgment protects the patient from spending donor grafts on an unstable situation.

 Why do photos alone miss this risk?